 Multifragmentary fractures cannot be fixed with a tension band.
-In order to be able to use a tension band, the anterior cortex cannot be comminuted and must provide a buttress to allow compression.
+In order to be able to use a tension band, the anterior (far) cortex cannot be comminuted and must provide a buttress to allow compression.

 Choose a wire of sufficient strength to withstand the tensile forces generated in the figure-of-eight loop (1.0 mm).
 Positioning the K-wires as close to the joint while also penetrating the volar cortex is paramount.

-Depending on the size of the proximal bone fragment, it can either be excised and the tendon reinserted, or it can be reinserted and stabilized with an additional interfragmentary screw or tension band wiring.
+Pearl: Depending on the size of the proximal bone fragment, it can either be excised and the tendon reinserted, or it can be reinserted and stabilized with an additional interfragmentary screw or tension band wiring.

 2 Reduction topenlarge